 We run a guesthouse in the area of Bansbari, near the city centre and just behind the Australian Embassy.
 The area is safe and quiet and about ten minutes drive from the Tribhuvan Hospital (for medical students), and a little further to the city centre (Thamel).
 The large supermarket nearby sells literally everything you may need and there are ATM machines which take Visa and Mastercard.
 This area of the ring road is about 20 minutes drive from the airport.

 The lodges are comfortable and warm and very well appointed, but they do become more basic as you go higher.
-Rooms are twin bed, and do not have a bathroom attached unless you wish to purchase an upgrade during the trek.
+Rooms are a twin bed with two beds per room and do not have a bathroom attached unless you wish to purchase an upgrade during the trek.
 The beds have mattresses and pillows and some blankets to borrow.
 The ‘living room’ area is always heated in the evenings with a pot-bellied stove which doubles as an eating area.
 Lodges are always sociable places where you can meet many other trekkers.
 Many will have books to read and some have phones.
 Almost all have hot showers available but we advise not to use water heated by burning firewood; better to use gas heated showers or water heated with kerosene stoves.

 Food is of a very good quality, and we recommend you try local foods such as dal bhat (lentil stew with rice and curried potatoes or meat), boiled potatoes with chilli sauce, Sherpa stew (meat, potatoes, vegetables in a rich sauce) or curry with rice.
 These are the staple foods for Sherpa people but every lodge will also offer a wide range of western meals: